Skip to main content

 A fixed term tenancy has a clear start date and end date.
 These dates must be in the tenancy agreement and the tenancy information notice.

-If an end date is not specified or agreed on, then the law says that a tenancy will last for a default term of six months.
-After this time, the tenancy is periodic.
+If no end date is stated or agreed on, the tenancy will have a fixed term of six months

 Periodic tenancy